Freelancing is on the rise, and for a good reason. And why not?

 Blogging can provide you with actual earnings and high popularity over the internet.

 You can make money by selling language-related products, services, online courses, memberships, advertisements, promotional articles, ebooks, and affiliate links.

 Starting a blog is inexpensive.
-But to take it to the next level, you need to invest a considerable amount of money, effort, and time.
-Only a small percentage of bloggers can generate a full-time income from their blog.
+But to take it to the next level, you need to invest considerable money, effort, and time.
+Only a small percentage of bloggers can generate a full-time income from their blogs.

 It will help if you have patience and firm determination to grow your blog to a certain level to monetize it.

-It is correct that there are endless bloggers, but it is also true that almost most of the blogs are in English.
+It is correct that there are endless bloggers, but it is also true that most blogs are in English.

 Top-Notch content and writing in various languages can be a plus point for you.
 It will let you tremendous visibility on the internet.

 Lastly, you can become a freelance virtual assistant or customer care agent.

 There are many language jobs in MNC, BPO, KPO, and ITeS, which require different roles.